Gray-Davidson-00/Author-Style-Analysis-Machine-Learning/README.md

 Interestingly I noticed that gensim **FastText** surfaced many more bigrams than Word2Vec.
 FastText was also much more reliant on the structure of a word (i.e. “good” was though to be similar to “Goodwin” and “Goodbye” for this embedding creator as opposed to “better” which would have been more typical of Word2Vec).

-## Lessons Learned:
+## Future Directions:
-What I attempted to do went fairly well in this project.
-I was happy to meet with no major obstacles in code and to end up with interesting results!
-The lesson here I believe is that there are always more directions to go and to be judicious in assigning one’s energy.
-I would like to go forward looking at new datasets, figuring out how to communicate between embeddings and investigating the three other embedding creators in gensim, but this was far too much for a two-week project.
-I also learned that you should always turn of your P3 instance immediately after using it.  :(
+ I would like to go forward looking at new datasets, figuring out how to communicate between embeddings and investigating the three other embedding creators in gensim.
-#metis/projects/fletcher